-The general objects of the Mental Hygiene Movement have been very well summarised by Professor Ernest Barker, a former president of the American National Council, when he described it as "an effort to conserve and improve the minds of the people, to secure brains so naturally endowed and so nurtured, that people will feel better, think better, and act better than they do now."
+The general objects of the Mental Hygiene Movement have been very well summarised by Professor Ernest Barker, a former President of the American National Council, when he described it as "an effort to conserve and improve the minds of the people, to secure brains so naturally endowed and so nutured, that people will feel better, think better, and act better than they do now."

 Since the establishment of the first Council for Mental Hygiene in the United States, similar bodies have been instituted in all leading countries.
-The Victorian Council for Mental Hygiene, was established in 1930, and has already a creditable record of achieveready a creditable record of achievement.
-A Council has recently been established in New South Wales, the objects of which are similar to those which have been undertaken in other Councils.
-Particulars and forms of application may be obtained from the ject, from the Health Department, a Honorary Secretary, Dr. W. S. Daw-
+The Victorian Council for Mental Hygiene was established in 1930, and has already a creditable record of achievement.
+A council has recently been established in New South Wales, the objects of which are similar to those which have been undertaken in other councils.
+Particulars and forms of application may be obtained from the hon. secretary, Dr. W. S. Dawson, 143 Macquaric-street, Sydney.